Smiling man standing in a restaurant.

 President Applebee’s Services, Inc.

 We took chances at TGI Fridays.
-We were irreverent by design.
-We maintained category leadership in our niche spot.
-We were considered casual dining, although we thought casual was below our brand.
+We were irreverent by design, and category leadership was always our goal.
+We were considered a casual dining establishment, although we carved out an irreverent niche.
 Let me be clear: There was very little casual about Fridays.
 To do that and maintain that without a true peer to challenge us meant having the right people.
 We were different because our people were different.
 We were better because our people were better.
-We didn’t hire personnel; we looked for personalities.
+We didn’t just hire people; we attracted talented personalities.

-Perhaps the best embodiment of that philosophy was Amy Freshwater, our revered go-to for internal and external communication.
+The best embodiment of that philosophy was Amy Freshwater, our go-to expert for both internal and external communication.
 She was responsible for identifying strategic service partners, including our public relations agency of record.
-Her track record was stellar, yet she liked to shake things up.
-She was fiercely loyal yet always thought about the Fridays brand first and kept all options available.
+Her track record was stellar, yet she enjoyed shaking things up.
+She was fiercely loyal to her partners yet always thought about the Friday’s brand first and kept all options available.

 We knew he was a fan first, but his ability to articulate our points of differentiation elevated him.
 His preparation was evident, and his energy was contagious.
 He just got it, got us, and got the brand.
-Defying convention, Amy chose the underdog because she felt Derek was teachable, competitive, dependable, scrappy, humble, and nimble—different, smart, I recall.
+Defying convention, Amy chose the underdog because she felt Derek was teachable, competitive, dependable, scrappy, humble, and nimble— "different smart" as I recall.

 Nothing seemed out of reach.
 He had a category leadership mindset, which we needed and expected.
-After a couple of years, we decided to recognize him with an award at our annual conference, yet we couldn’t find the correct category.
+After a couple of years, we decided to recognize him with an award at our annual conference, yet we didn't have an applicable category.
 I asked Amy what makes him different.
-She answered immediately, “He lives and breathes the brand and wants to be the brand.”
+She answered immediately, “He lives and breathes the brand.
+He is the brand because he wants to be the brand.”

 We decided together that the award would be Be The Brand.
 That award was never given to another service partner or team member, so Derek is its sole recipient.
 I was the next one to give him an opportunity by putting him in front of leaders at my next venture at Applebee’s.
 Like Amy, I didn’t do him any favors.
 He just had to prove that he could become another brand.
 And he did.
 They don’t make trophies for that anymore.